The Segment Addition Postulate

 Congratulations, you just modeled the postulate.

-The Postulate says that if point Q is between points P and R on a line, then PQ + QR = PR.
-Look at the diagram below.
+Now, to get a little more technical.
+The math definition of a postulate says that if point Q is between points P and R on a line, then PQ + QR = PR.
+Take a look at the diagram below.

 All this means is...if you take one piece of a segment (PQ), and add it to another piece of a segment (QR), you get the entire segment (PR).
 "The sum of the parts equals the whole."